Narotam-Mishra/react-native-learning/ReadMe.txt

 10), Alert

 # Create and manage Custom Component :- Althought the component that we have created in example (Greet) is simple but we can imagine creating reusable custom components such as custom Card component, a custom button component, a custom ListItem and many more.

+## Lec 19 - Styling (1:44)

+# Styling React Native apps share similarities with styling web apps but it also introduces some key differences.
+The most notable difference is that react native doesn't use CSS for styling instead we style our app using JavaScript itself.

+# The naming conventions for styles and their values are similar to CSS on the Web but with a slight modification, names are written in camel case notation.
+For example - `background-color` is written as `backgroundColor`.

+# Styling Approaches :-
+1).
+Inline styles - Inline styles with the `style` prop which is accepted by the most of the core components,

+2).StyleSheet API - this approach involves using the StyleSheet API provided by react native.
+This API allows us to define multiple styles in one place using the create method.

+# In this section we will focus on :-
+1).
+StyleSheet API,
+2).
+Style various core components,
+3).
+Styling across iOS and Android